work with object's attached files

 In particular, the final destination of the file's physical copy

-is determined by Oberon according to the filespace protocol (http/ftp/file/database)
+is determined by OBEROn according to the filespace protocol (http/ftp/file/database)

 and its associated localareas.